-The COAG Energy Council has been replaced by the Energy National Cabinet Reform Committee (ENCRC) and the Energy Ministers’ Meeting (EMM).
-These are Ministerial forums for the Commonwealth, states and territories and New Zealand to work together on priority issues of national significance and key reforms in the energy sector.
+The Energy National Cabinet Reform Committee (ENCRC) and the Energy Ministers’ Meeting (EMM) are Ministerial forums for the Commonwealth, Australian states and territories, and New Zealand to work together on priority issues of national significance and key reforms in the energy sector.

-ENCRC and EMM are chaired by the Honourable Minister for Energy and Emissions Reduction, Angus Taylor.
+ENCRC and EMM are chaired by the Minister for Industry, Energy and Emissions Reduction, the Hon Angus Taylor MP.

 Energy Ministers work closely with Energy Consumers Australia, and have oversight of the following energy market institutions responsible for the operation of national energy markets:

 - the Energy Security Board (ESB)—whole of system oversight through transition

 - the Australian Energy Market Commission (AEMC)—the rule maker and market development adviser

 - the Australian Energy Market Operator (AEMO)—the system operator